Testimonials from parents of former CELP Program students

 – Stew McWade

-How does my son or daughter apply to CELP or Headwaters and how does the application process work?
+How do students and how does the application process work?

-Will my son or daughter be behind in school if they take CELP or Headwaters?
+Will students be behind in school if they take CELP?

-CELP and Headwaters courses are all Ontario Ministry of Education Standard Curriculum courses that are taught in all high schools.
-In CELP and Headwaters they are combined into a four credit “package” that allows us to have the same 24 students all day for the whole semester and to teach the credits “off-site” where we students learn leadership and environmental sustainability skills in a hands-on manner in a “community” setting.
+CELP courses are all Ontario Ministry of Education Standard Curriculum courses that are taught in all high schools.
+In CELP they are combined into a four credit “package” that allows us to have the same 26 students all day for the whole semester and to teach the credits “off-site” where we students learn leadership and environmental sustainability skills in a hands-on manner in a “community” setting.

-Who would be teaching my son or daughter and what qualifications do they have?
+Who are the teachers and what qualifications do they have?

 All CELP teachers are employed by the Upper Grand District School board through Centennial Collegiate.

 Katie Gad has a degree in Geography and Biology from Queen’s University and an Education degree from Queen’s with a specialty certificate in Outdoor and Experiential Education.
-She has been teaching CELP and Headwaters since 2006.
+She has been teaching CELP since 2006.
 She is past chair of the Environmental Issues Committee for the UGDSB and has volunteered for Green Teacher magazine and Everdale Environmental Learning Center.
 She has worked for Katimavik and the Toronto District School Board Environmental Education Department in the past.
-Katie holds an ORCA Flatwater 2 Canoe Tripping Certificate, NLS (lifeguarding)and first aid.